warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/do-we-have-ssl-support.md

 categories: [airbrake-faq]
 description: airbrake ssl support
 ---
-Airbrake defaults to SSL connections both for the errors sent by the notifier, and for general site use.
+Airbrake defaults to TLS connections both for the errors sent by the notifier and for general site use.